 One of the biggest challenges organizations face when rolling out employee development initiatives is getting employee and manager buy-in.
 If they drag their feet, it's usually due to the time commitment involved.
 But checking in on individual growth doesn't necessarily require standalone meetings or separate tools.
-Teams can leverage many of their existing processes and technology to track growth progress.
+Teams can actually leverage many of their existing processes and technology to track growth progress.

 Managers and employees should already be meeting regularly.
-One-on-one meetings lend themselves exceptionally well for these career conversations.
-But when neither employees nor their managers make a conscious effort to discuss professional growth during one-on-ones, they can be overwhelmed by tactical updates and other items.
+One-on-one meetings lend themselves especially well for these career conversations.
+But when neither employees nor their managers make a conscious effort to discuss professional growth, it can be overwhelmed by tactical updates and other items.
 Encourage managers and reports to literally put "development" on the agenda.

-Each month, Sabine dedicates one of her weekly one-on-ones to development.
-Below, she opted to let her manager know that she's running into pushback on one of her growth areas, "Monitor the success metrics of the next two releases."
+Sabine, the software engineer from earlier, uses her weekly one-on-one meeting to check in with her manager on a range of issues.
+As you can see below, she also decided to update her manager on one of her growth areas in this week's meeting.
+Sabine wanted to let her manager know that she's running into pushback on the metrics she needs in order to accomplish one of her growth areas.

-Lattice automatically pulls growth plans into one-on-ones.
+Above: Lattice automatically pulls growth plans into one-on-ones.
 As a workaround, Sabine could have emailed an agenda to her manager or set a recurring calendar reminder to check in.

 Sharing this information during the one-on-one serves two purposes.
 First, it helps keep Sabine's development in focus by reminding her manager of her growth areas and progress.
-Secondly, it's a way to surface obstacles.
-Had Sabine not mentioned the pushback she was getting, her IDP might have stalled.
+Secondly, it's a way to surface obstacles she's running into along the way.
+Had Sabine not mentioned the pushback she was getting, her growth plans might have stalled.
 However, now that her manager is aware of those challenges, she can intervene and get Sabine back on track.

 At some companies, career conversations like these happen only once a year, perhaps during a performance review.
 But bringing them into shorter, more frequent meetings can keep growth moving forward.
-Have managers weave development conversations into their one-on-ones monthly or quarterly and keep development a priority year-round.
+Have managers weave development conversations into their one-on-ones on a monthly or quarterly basis and keep development a priority year-round.